 One of the biggest draws on your laptop’s battery is its bright, high-resolution display.
 Anything you do to ease that strain will have a beneficial effect on the length of your battery’s life.

 Start with brightness: Dial down the brightness of the screen as much as you can without having to strain your eyes, using whatever keyboard shortcuts your laptop offers.
-You can make more detailed modifications by opening up System, then Display in Windows’ settings or Displays in System Preferences on macOS.
+You can make more detailed modifications by opening up System, then Display in Windows’ settings, or Displays in System Settings on macOS (System Preferences if you’re using an Apple OS older than macOS Ventura).

 Screens that time out sooner also use less battery.
-To set this and a bunch of other power-saving options, choose Power & sleep inside the System section of Settings on Windows, or Energy Saver from System Preferences on macOS.
+To set this and a bunch of other power-saving options, choose Power & battery inside the System section of Settings on Windows 11 (Power & sleep on Windows 10), or Screen Saver from System Settings on macOS.

-If you’re on Windows, there’s a special battery-saver mode that maximizes the time you’ll get between battery charges.
+If you’re using Windows, there’s a special battery-saver mode that maximizes the time you’ll get between battery charges.
 It limits background activity and notifications and automatically adjusts the display brightness once your battery level dips below a certain point.
-To find this utility, click the battery icon on the taskbar, then Battery settings.
+To find this utility, click the battery icon on the taskbar, then Battery settings or the cog icon.

-Both Windows and macOS now feature a dark mode, which can reduce power draw too, but only on laptops with OLED screens (an LCD screen draws the same amount of power to show black as it does white).
-While many phones have OLED screens, only a few Windows laptops do.
-If you have one, the dark mode option is under Personalization and Colors in the Windows Settings dialog box.
+Both Windows and macOS also feature a dark mode, which can reduce power draw, but only on laptops with OLED screens (an LCD screen draws the same amount of power to show black as it does white).
+If you have one, the dark mode option is under Personalization and Colors in the Windows Settings.

 Reduce your laptop’s workload

-The harder your laptop is working, the faster it’ll drain your battery.
-That’s why, when you’re away from a power source, you should close any programs hanging around in the background that you’re not actually using.
-If your computer runs fewer applications and avoids demanding programs (such as games and video editors), its battery should last longer.
+The harder your computer is working, the faster it’ll drain your battery.
+When you’re away from a power source, you should close any programs hanging around in the background that you’re not actually using.
+If your laptop runs fewer applications and avoids demanding programs (such as games and video editors), its battery should last longer.

-Even if you close everything you’re not using, the browser is a bigger battery suck than you might think.
-Resist the temptation to have dozens of browser tabs open at once, and your laptop’s battery will thank you.
-And when you’re browsing, avoid video streaming sites.
-They typically demand a lot of battery, both because they keep the screen constantly active and because they require a decent amount of processing power.
+Even if you close everything you’re not using, the browser drains your battery more than you might think.
+Resist the temptation to have dozens of browser tabs open at once (or at least put them to sleep), and your laptop will thank you.
+And when you’re browsing on battery power, avoid video streaming sites.
+They typically demand a lot of juice, both because they keep the screen constantly active and because they require a decent amount of processing power.

 Audio makes a difference too.
 Active speakers blaring out music will use up more battery power than silence—or a pair of plugged-in headphones.
 If you can, turn down the volume or do without sound altogether.

-Maintaining Wi-Fi and Bluetooth connections also uses up battery power, albeit a pretty small amount.
-If you can disconnect your laptop and work offline—and do without a wireless mouse and other peripherals—you’ll get a little bit more battery life as a result.
+Maintaining WiFi and Bluetooth connections also uses up battery power, albeit a pretty small amount.
+If you can disconnect your laptop and work offline—and do without a wireless mouse and other peripherals—your laptop battery will last a little bit longer as a result.
 We’re not talking major improvements, but you might just make it to the end of the day.

 Keep that battery healthy